wpswings/points-and-rewards-for-woocommerce/readme.md

 **On A Set Range Of Order Total**– Merchant can set the number of points the customer will get if his order value lies within a set range.

 **2) Easy Point Redemption**
-Customers can redeem their points either on the cart or at the checkout page by entering the points in the “Apply Points” field.
+In the WordPress loyalty program plugin, customers can redeem their points either on the cart or at the checkout page by entering the points in the “Apply Points” field.
 Merchant can select where he wants to show the “Apply Points” field, on a cart or the checkout page.
 He can also set the conversion rule to determine the value of every point using the conversion table feature.

 **For Example:** If the order costs $20 and the customer has 10 points in his account, the merchant can determine whether the customer will get a discount of 10, 5, or 2 dollars by redeeming those 10 points.